All subjects are taught by Christian teachers who aim to provide students with a holistic education from a Biblical perspective.

 The prime goal of Physical Education is to develop each child’s personal and social attitude and physical potential through physical activity.
 Physical Education has as its focus, a responsibility for educating children in controlling their bodies for service to God and His Kingdom.

 At Covenant College, we acknowledge that we are all blessed with God given gifts and talents.
-In addition to our specialist classes we run a Gifts and Talent’s Clubs program at which time, students in Years 1-4 participate in their chosen club for one lesson per week.
-Clubs such as chess/strategy games, dance, choir and sunny patch (environmental), provide students with opportunities to develop their gifts and talents.
+In addition to our specialist classes we run a Gifts and Talent’s Clubs program at which time, students in Years 1-4 participate in their chosen club for one lesson per fortnight.
+Clubs such as craft, dance, choir and drawing provide students with opportunities to develop their gifts and talents.